 The reimbursement of claims is also no stranger to the disgruntlement of Mondays, with only 24,981 being processed on average in comparison to a staggering 114,863 on a Wednesday.
 By Wednesday it seems finance teams have gotten over the Monday blues and are hit with the midweek motivation.

 Have a look below at the total for the year (weekdays only… we won’t tell you again, don’t do your expenses at the weekend):

-With 2019 being what will likely be a tide-turning year for us at webexpenses, we’ll be expecting to see a lot of different figures this time next year… with even less people doing expenses at the weekend (the webexpenses mobile app makes it quick and easy to claim expense on the go in the weekdays, shameless plug here…).
+With 2019 being what will likely be a tide-turning year for us at Webexpenses, we’ll be expecting to see a lot of different figures this time next year… with even fewer people doing expenses at the weekend (the Webexpenses mobile app makes it quick and easy to claim expenses on-the-go in the weekdays, shameless plug here…).

 Ultimately, if you’re to take anything away from what you’ve just learned about Webexpenses, consider this kind of data to be one of the key driving forces behind developing our product.
 Through analysis of this data, we can establish trends and changes that allow us to improve the product’s functionality, add new features, and generate a much better overall user experience for our customers.